-Healthy Anytime Zucchini Muffins
+Vegan Zucchini Muffins

 June 1, 2020 by Ginger Hultin MS RDN

-Why Zucchini?
+Why zucchini?

 Summer squash is a really amazing food.
 One thing I love to do with this hearty veggie is make zoodles out of it (zucchini noodles rather).
 This Simple Garlic Lemon Zoodles recipe is my all-time most popular on the blog and on Pinterest (follow me here so we’re connected!).
 I’ve also got a zoodles with tofu and peanut sauce up on the blog which combines three of my favorites: a simple baked tofu recipe, zoodles and an easy-to-make peanut sauce that you’ll want to put on everything.